McLaren: Extreme E (2022–2024)

-In June 2021, McLaren announced it would enter Extreme E in the 2022 season using existing personnel from outside the Formula One program with Tanner Foust and Emma Gilmour (who becomes the first woman factory driver for McLaren) as drivers for the team.
+In June 2021, McLaren announced it would enter Extreme E in the 2022 season using existing personnel from outside the Formula One programme with Tanner Foust and Emma Gilmour (who becomes the first woman factory driver for McLaren) as drivers for the team.
 Entering as McLaren XE, the team was rebranded for their second race as NEOM McLaren Extreme E Team for sponsorship reasons.
 The team won its first podium by finishing second in the Energy X-Prix.
 In the process, Gilmour became the first woman podium winner for McLaren.
 The team finished in fifth place in the Team's Championship standings.

 McLaren retained Foust and Gilmour for the 2023 season.
 The team won its second podium by finishing second in Round 4 at the Hydro X-Prix.
 In Round 7 at the Island X-Prix II, Gilmour suffered a fractured rib and a concussion following a crash during the first free practice session and was ruled out for the rest of the weekend.
 She was replaced by Extreme E's championship reserve driver Tamara Molinaro for Rounds 7 and 8.
-McLaren withdrew from Round 8 due to the spare car being too heavily damaged in Round 7's redemption race after Molinaro colided with JBXE's Hedda Hosås on the run down to the first jump at the start of the race and rolled the car.
+McLaren withdrew from Round 8 due to the spare car being too heavily damaged in Round 7's redemption race after Molinaro collided with JBXE's Hedda Hosås on the run down to the first jump at the start of the race and rolled the car.
 This is the first instance of a team withdrawing from a race in Extreme E. For the final two rounds of the season, McLaren announced that Gilmour was still recovering from her injuries and was replaced by Hosås.
 McLaren finished in eighth place in the Team's Championship standings.
 At the end of the season, McLaren announced that Foust and Gilmour will leave the team.

 For the 2024 season, McLaren announced a new driver pairing of Cristina Gutiérrez and Mattias Ekström, who moved from X44 and Sainz XE Team respectively.
 The team won its first podium of the season by finishing second in Round 1 at the Desert X-Prix.
 On 6 September, a week before the scheduled Island X-Prix, Extreme E announced that the rounds in Sardinia and Phoenix were cancelled as the series transition to Extreme H for 2025.